Grant Guidelines & Application

 How to Apply: Producers Are the Lead Applicants

 Applicants to LANPP are producers of Los Angeles-based, small to midsized theater who, in partnership with a playwright, plan to produce the premiere of a new play.
 The producer applies jointly on behalf of both the playwright and the premiere production.
+Producers may not submit more than one play per application period.

 The application materials include: